-- Left Ventricular Assist Device (LVAD) patients may not have a palpable pulse this does not indicate that perfusion is compromised-check color and LOC.
-See guideline section for further details on LVAD - Reassess ETT placement frequently, i.e. after every patient move, change in patient condition. - If defibrillation is successful and patient rearrests, return to previously successful Joule setting. - Defibrillation takes precedence over all treatment once the defibrillator is available. - For hypothermic patients defibrillation may not be effective, see Hypothermia Protocol. - · Spinal restriction protocol for electrocution patients. - For trauma patients determine the underlying cause of arrest and provide definitive treatment i.e. fluid resuscitation, pleural decompression. - If patient successfully converted with Automatic Implantable Cardiac Defibrillator (AICD), consider antiarrhythmic therapy, contact Medical Control. - Magnesium Sulfate for V-fib refractory to above treatments, for digitalis toxicity, and for Torsades. - If patient converts with Amiodarone, consider infusion. - Wide Complex of uncertain type?
-Regular? -Adenosine may be indicated prior to Amiodarone or Lidocaine administration - If Amiodarone is contraindicated Lidocaine may be used.
+- Left Ventricular Assist Device (LVAD) patients may not have a palpable pulse this does not indicate that perfusion is compromised- check color and LOC.
+See guideline section for further details on LVAD - Defibrillation takes precedence over all treatment once the defibrillator is available. - For hypothermic patients defibrillation may not be effective, see Hypothermia Protocol. - If patient successfully converted with Automatic Implantable Cardiac Defibrillator (AICD), consider antiarrhythmic therapy, contact Medical Control. - Magnesium Sulfate for V-fib refractory to above treatments, for digitalis toxicity, and for Torsades. - If Amiodarone is contraindicated or unavailable-Lidocaine may be used. - If V Fib is not responding to Defibrillations, consider changing pad placement and continue shocking